yamacisik/Stat663FinalProject-Matt_Yamac/README.md

   >>>measures.impurity(tree,yhat,y,n=500)
   ```

-tree: tree node given by the algorithm
+@tree: tree node given by the algorithm

-yhat: predictions of the classifications
+@yhat: predictions of the classifications

-y:original classification coming from the data set
+@y:original classification coming from the data set

-n=number of iterations
+@n=number of iterations